tannerntannern/rc.ts/README.md

 * It relies on [io-ts](https://github.com/gcanti/io-ts), which may be a deal-breaker for some folks, but I would encourage them to give it a chance.
 * Since the design is very minimal, only `.json` and `.js` config formats are supported (out of the box, at least).
 Sorry, YAML enthusiasts.

+`rc.ts` is essentially just a thin wrapper for `io-ts` that makes very simple and convenient to do runtime-config validation.
+If you're used to working with `io-ts` directly, this package may not be necessary for you.

 ## Installation
 You can install `rc.ts` via npm or yarn.
 You will also need to install the `io-ts` peer dependency.